 Well, it’s their personal business, you shouldn’t be worried about it?
 Lolz, never mind.
-Jokes apart, but your dog must have embarrassed you at least once when you have met other people with dogs, and all in sudden, your dog started sniffing their dog’s butt.
+Jokes apart, but your dog must have embarrassed you at least once when you have met other people with dogs, and suddenly, your dog started sniffing their dog’s butt.

 So, have you ever thought why do dogs sniff other dogs’ butts?
 What let them do this embarrassing and unhygienic act?
 Well, in this post, we are going to find this fact why are they so keen on sniffing butts of other dogs.